 After High School I enlisted into the Royal Australian Air Force (RAAF), where my love of computer technology was reinforced by the job that I did.
 I often joked that if I told anyone what I did I would have to shred them, as it was classified.
 It was here that I learnt to read Baudot code (you know the holes in the telex tape), program a main frame computer as well as other unlisted skills like shoot a rifle with accuracy.

 I spent 16 years in the RAAF, I met my husband and had my two boys whilst still serving.
 I have also been from one end of Australia to another.
 I enjoyed my time in the RAAF however after a series of incidents I decided to discharge (in military speak).
 It was after this that I started on the next bit of my life.

 Being a Western Australian, I came home to Perth with my husband and children in tow.
 I began teaching at the Central Institute of Technology (now part of Northern Metropolitan TAFE) in the Information Technology studies area.
 This is where I honed my knowledge of all things web related.

 During this time I have seen the transformation of the web from somewhere to disseminate information to full on e-commerce.
 The rise and fall of various programming frameworks yet the basic foundations have stayed the same only improved upon.
 I spent 14.5 years at Central and left to get back to the industry I fell in love with – the internet.

 Since July 2015 I have been helping small to medium businesses and organisations get the most out of their internet presence.
-This may be in the form of building a website or helping them strategize their way forward or even helping them understand the nomenclature that is used by developers and marketers when talking about the internet.
+This may be in the form of building a website or helping them strategise their way forward or even helping them understand the nomenclature that is used by developers and marketers when talking about the internet.
 I have also been working as a freelance / contractor on a few interesting projects.
-I have kept up with teaching through Codemaster Institute mainly focusing on the front-end.
+I have also kept up with teaching through Codemaster Institute mainly focussing on the front-end.